Dueling Review Introvert Reader and Blue Falcon #1

 In this new segment, we have two reviewers offering their opinions on a single romance.
-Here, Introvert Reader explains her negative perspective of Karen A. Bale’s historical romance, Desperado Dream.
-Blue Falcon, on the other hand, gave it a positive review and found the book emotionally captivating.
+Blue Falcon gives Karen A. Bale’s Desperado Dream a positive review and found the book emotionally captivating.
+Introvert Reader, on the other hand, explains her negative perspective of the historical romance in her review.

 SPOILER ALERT ⚠